 Next, we will show you step-by-step guidance.

-Step 1.
+Step 2.
 Launch the partition manager to get the main interface.
-Then select partition C to call out partitioning operations.
+Then select any partition to call out partitioning operations.
 Here please choose "Merge Partition" from the left action panel or "Merge" from menu bar.

-Step 3.
-In this window, select one of the neighboring partitions to be included into C drive and click "Finish".
-Here we choose D drive for example.

 Step 4.
+In this window, select one of the neighboring partitions to be included into the real C drive and click "Finish".
+Here we choose E drive for example.

+Step 5.
 Now we are back to the main interface, where we can preview what is going to happen.
 See!
-The partition D will be included into partition C. At this time, press "Apply" to save this change.
-After that, merging C drive in Windows 10 will be completed after a restart, and you can open partition C to check the folder named merged_partition_content.
+The partition E will be included into the real partition C. At this time, press "Apply" to save this change.
+After that, merging C drive in Windows 10 will is completed.
+At this time, you can reboot your Windows and open partition C to check the content of the folder named merged_partition_content.

 For a more intuitive guidance about how to merge partitions, you can watch this video:

-Use "Extend Partition" Feature to Merge Partitions and Unallocated Space Windows 10
+Plan B: Use "Extend Partition" Feature to Merge Partitions & Unallocated Space Windows 10

 It is worth mentioning that both "Extend Partition" and "Move/Resize Partition" are available in MiniTool Partition Wizard Free Edition.
 Thus, you can download this free partition manager to have a try on Windows 10.